I Love Recipe

 📺 YouTube⏱ 약 15분📋 2 recipes✍️ Editor Reviewed

-This is a piquant and spicy 'rice thief' Cheongyang pepper relish (청양고추다짐이) recipe made with 1 kg of Cheongyang peppers (청양고추), dried anchovies (멸치), and dried shrimp (건새우).
-It's excellent for various dishes such as bibimbap (비빔밥), egg rice, gimbap (김밥), jumeokbap (주먹밥) (rice balls), and makguksu (막국수) (buckwheat noodles).
+This is a piquant and spicy 'rice thief' Cheongyang chili paste recipe made with 2.2 lbs of Cheongyang-gochu (청양고추), dried anchovies, and dried shrimp.
+It's great for various dishes like bibimbap (비빔밥), egg rice, gimbap (김밥), jumeokbap (주먹밥), and makguksu (막국수).

 📋 2 recipesSelect to view